junjunguo/TTM4100/README.md

 NOTE:
 Since a message can be sent out at any time, you can use this to for instance send out notifications about people logging in and out (if you want to).
-It is further not required that there is a link between the messages and the user sending it, but it should be easy to format the message like this: <username> said @ <timestamp>: <the message>.3.3 Log out client
+It is further not required that there is a link between the messages and the user sending it, but it should be easy to format the message like this: <username> said @ <timestamp>: <the message>.
+3.3 Log out client

 A logged-in client can log out by sending this message to the server: